jordanjoecooper/jjc/README.md

 # To Do

+Find an easy way to cross posts bewteen sites at once
+- hackernews
+- medium
+- devto

 ## Other
 - Migrate old posts from other sites to here
 - Point other sites at canonical version of posts